Mega500201/UCS-Wiki/UCR Wiki/Role Config/Explantation of Config/Spawn Broadcasts, Hints, Inventory and Ammo/Inventory, Ammo and Damage Multiplier.md

   Nato9: 10

-Description: Which Ammo should be given to the ROle.
+Description: Which Ammo and how much should be given to the Role.
 Ammo Types can be found [here](https://github.com/Mega500201/UCSWiki/blob/main/UCR%20Wiki/Useful%20Information/Items/Ammo.yml)

 Explaining Damage Multiplier Variables: